phthom/icp312/1-ClusterInstallation.md

 cd /opt/icp/cluster
 docker run --net=host -t -e LICENSE=accept -v "$(pwd)":/installer/cluster ibmcom/icp-inception-amd64:3.1.2-ee install
 ```
-> Note : the installation should take 30 minutes.
+> Note : the installation should take **30 minutes**.
 So, if you don't see any error during the first 5 minutes, take another coffee.

 > Note : in case of error, you can retry the installation command or you can use the **uninstall** process :
 ```console